tnguyen0000/spotify-data/README.md

+To run, simply use Docker with 'docker compose up --build' in the root directory.

-To run, you will need 2 '.env' files, one in the './backend' and the other in './frontend'.
+You will need 2 '.env' files, one in the './backend' and the other in './frontend'.

 The backend .env file should contain:
 ```